Using Deep Reinforcement Learning to Teach a Machine a World Understanding

 Julius is simulating microcosms (multi-agent systems simulating populations of simple organisms), to analyze the system properties of self-organization, emergence, and complexity.

-Supervisors: Gordon Pipa
+Supervisor: Gordon Pipa

 Graph theoretical analysis of eye tracking data recorded in complex VR cities to investigate spatial navigation